In this document, we’ll go through how to setup a Hetzner purchased server, using 2 methods to mount your disks in Raid 0.

 - First run

-to grab the name of each drive you’re looking for/dev/sda
+lsblkto grab the name of each drive you’re looking for/dev/sdaand/dev/sdbyou wont need the SSD obviously

 - For each drive you’ll need to type

-to make a new partition, just go ahead and use the smaller value for start and biggest value for last sector since I’m sure you want to utilize the whole drive, then optionp
+fdisk /dev/sdxreplace the x with the letter of the drive. and you’ll want to use optionnto make a new partition, just go ahead and use the smaller value for start and biggest value for last sector since I’m sure you want to utilize the whole drive, then optionpto print the partition table then optionwto finalize the whole thing. repeat for all the drives involved. - Once that’s done type the command

-this will list each of the drives and their partitions and the output should look something like the following:
+ls /dev/sd[a-d]*this will list each of the drives and their partitions and the output should look something like the following:

 /dev/sda /dev/sda1 /dev/sdb /dev/sdb1 /dev/sdc /dev/sdc1 /dev/sdd /dev/sdd1